-Band founder Mamie Dixon plays fiddle, mandolin, and percussions; lead singer Rebecca Hall plays keyboards; Jim Joseph and Sylvia Bjorkman play guitar; and Catherine Walker plays soprano recorder.
+Band founder Mamie Dixon plays fiddle, mandolin, and percussions; lead singer Rebecca Hall plays keyboards; Jim Joseph and Sylvia Bjorkman play guitar; Catherine Walker plays soprano recorder; and Donna Davis plays bass and sings harmony.

 Dixon, from Shreveport, Louisiana, earned the first Masters degree in Music Education awarded from ECU, in 1976.
 A classically trained violinist, she became an Irish fiddler and then founder and director of Twisted Knot.
 She also performs with the St. James Jammers, a group of string musicians who play bluegrass, folk, and gospel music “most every Monday night” at St. James United Methodist Church in Greenville.